The goal of this Shakeology review is to provide you with honest, level-headed feedback on Shakeology so you can decide if you want to try it.

 The other co-host of the show?
 Darin Olien, the creator of Shakeology.

-Darin Olien, known as the “Superfood Hunter,” is author to one of my all-time favorite books, SuperLife: The 5 Forces That Will Make You Healthy, Fit and Eternally Awesome.
+Darin Olien, known as the “Superfood Hunter,” is the author of one of my all-time favorite books, SuperLife: The 5 Forces That Will Make You Healthy, Fit and Eternally Awesome.
 His philosophy for healthy living, tied to a healthy planet, strongly resonated with me.

 Darin’s holistic approach to wellness incorporates quality nutrition, hydration, detoxification, oxygenation, and alkalization.
 He is avidly against the fad diets and gimmicky health trends that make people so sick.